 I love photographing fireworks with my DSLR and mirrorless cameras.
 Over the years I’ve had several opportunities to make images of fireworks, and in doing so I’ve been able to learn quite a bit about technique.
 I also made plenty of mistakes along the way, so I’ve written this tutorial about how to photograph fireworks in order to help you avoid some of those mistakes.
-Hopefully, by reading this, you can get started making amazing fireworks images right away.
+Hopefully, by reading this, you can get started making amazing fireworks photographs right away.

 Before we start, I do want to point out one thing.
 While it’s not 100% essential that you know the relationship between shutter speed, aperture, and ISO for this, I do believe this knowledge is an important foundation that could unlock your creativity in ways you never imagined.
 If this is something you are struggling with, I recommend you pick up the book “Understanding Exposure” by Bryan Peterson.
 It was the single most important purchase I made when I was beginning and learning as a photographer.

 I’ve separated this tutorial into 4 different lessons.
 The first three are Preparation, Execution, and Post-Processing.
 Finally, I finish with a list of More Tips and Tricks that I’ve picked up along the way.
 If this is your first time here, I encourage you to read each lesson in order, then bookmark this page to come back for reference.
 Click the links in the contents below to jump to the section you’re looking for.

 - 3. Post-Processing

 Things to Bring With You